 Let’s get started setting up your Facebook Poll

-Log into your Facebook page scroll down to create a post.
+Log into your Facebook page and scroll down to create a post.
 Scroll over (within that same box) until you see the three parallel lines, click on them

 Click on the 3 parallel lines.
 This will take you to the publishing tools link at the bottom of the little box; click there. (another box will open that read publishing click there).
 The next box to open reads ” CREATE POST”; click on that large blue button